Samsung/tizen-docs/docs/application/dotnet/index.md

   TizenFX supports C# APIs, which expose Tizen-specific features such as Tizen application framework, account management, location services, media services, and connectivity.

-  TizenFX API provides NUI library for implementing GUI in both 2d and 3d modes.
-NUI is optimized for speed and low resource usage and may be used in wearables, tvs and mobile platforms.
+  TizenFX API provides NUI library for implementing GUI in both 2D and 3D modes.
+NUI is optimized for speed and low resource usage, and can be used in wearables, TVs, and mobile platforms.

 ### Visual Studio Tools for Tizen